yukikitayama/docker/image.md

 DCT allows you to verify the authenticity, integrity and publication date of Docker images in Docker Hub Registry.
 By default, content trust is disabled, but `export DOCKER_CONTENT_TRUST=1` enables it.

+DTR only allows deleting images if the image has not been signed.

 ## Alpine

 Alpine is distribution of Linux, very very small.